spotaws/vstruct/README.md

 ### 5.1 Repeat markers ###

-A repeat marker consists of a decimal number *N*, followed by a `*`, followed by a format item (or a group of such items enclosed in parentheses).
-The following item is repeated N times.
+A repeat marker consists of a *repeat count*, followed by a `*`, followed by a format item (or a group of such items enclosed in parentheses).
+The following item is repeated a number of times equal to the count.
 For example, these three format strings:

     "u4 u4 u4 u4"
     "{ u2 b1 } { u2 b1 }"